surniaulula/wpsso/readme.txt

 				* Video Name / Title
 				* Video Description
 		* Pinterest Pin It
-			* Image ID or Image URL
+			* Image ID or an Image URL
 		* Twitter Card
-			* Image ID or Image URL
+			* Image ID or an Image URL
 		* Schema JSON-LD Markup / Rich Results
 			* Maximum Images
-			* Image ID or Image URL
+			* Image ID or an Image URL

 * Additional customizable option values in the Document SSO metabox are available from the [WPSSO Schema JSON-LD Markup Premium add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/):